Late Francoism: Growing social and political conflict

 Anti-Francoist demonstration in Amsterdam (February 1969) demanding the end of the state of exception in the Basque Country, imposed by Franco following ETA's murder of the Brigada Político-Social commissioner Melitón Manzanas.

-Repression was most severe in the Basque Country and Navarre due to the escalating terrorist activities of ETA, which "shattered the myth of the regime's invulnerability."
-In 1969, for instance, 1,953 individuals were arrested, with 890 reporting mistreatment, 510 alleging torture, 93 tried by the Court of Public Order, and 53 facing courts-martial.
-On September 18, 1970, during Franco's attendance at the world pelota championship in a San Sebastián fronton, Basque nationalist Joseba Elósegui set himself ablaze and leapt from the stands, shouting Gora Euskadi askatuta ('Long live free Euskadi').
-Severely burned, he was removed while Franco continued observing the match.
-Elósegui achieved his aim, as the incident garnered international attention.
-His diary, written three weeks prior, stated: "I do not intend to eliminate Franco.
-I only wish him to feel, if possible in his own flesh, the fire that devastated Guernica" (Elósegui had commanded a military unit present during the bombing of Guernica in April 1937).
-Two and a half months later, the "Burgos trial" commenced against sixteen ETA members, held in Burgos due to adjudication by a military tribunal, as it housed the Captaincy General overseeing the Basque Country.
+Repression was harshest in the Basque Country and Navarre, as ETA's escalating terrorist campaign "shattered the myth of the regime's invulnerability."
+In 1969 alone, 1,953 people were arrested; 890 reported mistreatment, 510 alleged torture, 93 were tried by the Court of Public Order, and 53 faced courts-martial.
+On 18 September 1970, Basque nationalist Joseba Elósegui set himself on fire and leapt before Franco at a pelota match in San Sebastián, shouting Gora Euskadi askatuta.
+His act, intended as a symbolic response to the 1937 bombing of Guernica, drew international attention.
+Two and a half months later, the "Burgos trial" began against sixteen ETA members, held before a military tribunal in Burgos, seat of the Captaincy General responsible for the Basque region.